AdmcCarthy/Investigating_Baseball_Data/README.rst

 Take the MASTER.csv table and use this as a central source for unique playerID, this will relate to many other tables.

+Attributes will be needed to describe the location each player is from.

 MASTER.csv also contains, birthCountry, birthState, birthCity which will be useful to investigate this question.

 Schools and CollegePlaying are interesting candidates for this investigation.